 - Three puffs -- This was an alarm signal, just as it is with Boy Scouts today.
 Indians warned of approaching enemies or marked the beginning of a battle with this signal.
 Continuous single columns of smoke indicated greater danger and a call for help.

-If you want to learn more about smoke signals and other survival techniques, try the links on the next page.
+If you want to learn more about smoke signals and other survival techniques, try the links below.